 Data Center Aggregation:

 This team completed its work and received approval on their Final Report on January 30, 2014.
 The new service team is moving forward with implementation.
 Background on the project is available on the project site.
-Details on the new service will be announced to campus within several weeks.
+Details on the new service were announced to campus in February.

-- Remanufactured Toner: This fall, Business Services added a new vendor to the Shop@UW site, EIS Office Solutions.
+- Remanufactured Toner: In fall 2013, Business Services added a new vendor to the Shop@UW site, EIS Office Solutions.
 EIS offers remanufactured options for most printers at significantly lower cost than name-brand equivalents.
 In the seven months prior to this rollout, campus spent more than $700,000 on new toner cartridges.
 Had these been remanufactured toner from EIS instead, campus would have saved over $480,000.
 Details on the product, vendor and purchasing remanufactured toner are available here.

-- Computer Bundles: In the eight months since adopting the Preferred Product configurations from Dell, campus saved more than $277,000 on laptop and desktop purchases.
+- Computer Bundles: In the eleven months since adopting the Preferred Product configurations from Dell, campus saved more than $393,000 on laptop and desktop purchases.
 Visit the Purchasing Services site to review these options.